What is the AB1953 Lead Reduction Law?

 Currently the AB1953 Lead Free Law is in effect for California (AB1953) and Vermont (S152).
 Maryland and Massachusetts are considering the law, and others states may soon follow.

 What are the effects of lead in water?

 Lead in drinking water has been documented to cause a wide array of health issues for adults and children.
 Starting at birth, exposure to high levels of lead during gestation can cause different types of birth defects.
 Further exposure to lead in water has been documented to cause health issues for kids such as headaches, growth problems, nerve damage, behavioral problems and more.
-Although children's developing systems are more susceptible to lead exposure, adults have some health risks, too.
-High levels of lead from water can cause nerve problems, muscle and joint pains, and sterility and reproduction problems.
+Although children's developing systems are more susceptible to lead exposure, lead can cause harmful side effects in adults as well.
+High levels of lead in water can lead to nerve damage, muscle and joint pains, and sterility and reproduction problems.